 The evening dragged on with my friend Mike at the piano, playing all my favourite tunes.
 Many of my friends were in tears, but I was bearing up quite well until Mike played You Are My Sunshine.
 When he got to the “please don’t take my sunshine away” I became somewhat emotional, but did my best to fight back the tears.
 Looking around at all my friends I felt blessed, but wondered when they would be going home as I was leaving early next morning and had lots of stuff to be doing!

-Obviously I didn’t want to leave before them, as they had made so much effort and I was hanging on to every precious moment.
+Obviously, I didn’t want to leave before them, as they had made so much effort and I was hanging on to every precious moment.
 It took me some while to realise they were staying with me as long as I remained there.
-Eventually the penny dropped and we all left together!
+Eventually, the penny dropped and we all left together!

 Several of them had given me cards to open on the aircraft and firm instructions not to open them beforehand.
 When I did so on the flight, I found them to be stuffed with cheques with a value of over £650!
 Good friends indeed!

-We want to thank Willo for kindly sharing her writing and beautiful artwork with us.
-We will be bringing you the next volume of this series in our Community news blog soon.
 The Community is a place where anyone who has been affected by cancer can talk openly with others who may have been in a similar situation.
 If you have been affected by Anal cancer, our ‘Anal cancer’ discussion group is a place where you can speak to others for support.